 - Video Voyeurism, Video Voyeurism Dissemination, Commercial Video Voyeurism Involving Certain Aged Minors Or Defendants § 810.145(8)(a), Fla.
 Stat.

 Jury Instructions for Voyeurism under Florida Law

-Reading the jury instructions is a great way for a lay person to gain a basic understanding of the elements of the offense.
-Of course, numerous defenses may apply in a particular case.
-Additionally, your criminal defense attorney can request special jury instructions that address the particular facts and circumstances of the case.
+Reading the jury instructions is an excellent way for a layperson to gain a basic understanding of the elements of the offense.

 To prove the crime of voyeurism, the prosecutor with the State Attorney’s Office must prove the following three elements beyond a reasonable doubt:

-- The (act alleged) was done with an indecent, lascivious, or lewd intent.
+- The act alleged was done with an indecent, lascivious, or lewd intent; and

-- When the alleged victim was was observed he or she was in a conveyance, structure or dwelling in which he or she had a reasonable expectation of privacy.
+- When the alleged victim was observed, he or she was in a conveyance, structure, or dwelling in which he or she had a reasonable expectation of privacy.